martinthomson/teapot/draft-thomson-teapot.md

 IANA shall register the 418 (I'm a Teapot) status code in the Hypertext Transfer Protocol (HTTP) Status Code Registry, though the citation should refer to RFC 2324 instead of this document.

+As recommended by {{!RFC7231}}, this document refines the definition of the 418 status code.
+Being a teapot is irrevocable, therefore this status code is cacheable.
+The payload of a response with a 418 status code isn't a representation of the effective request URI unless the Content-Location header field contains the effective request URI.

+--- back